Rob Cotterill

 Rob Cotterill (born November 26, 1971) is a Canadian film producer and assistant director.
 As part of Yer Dead Productions with friend and director Jason Eisener, they created Treevenge (2008) and, along with John Davies, Hobo with a Shotgun (2011) after making a winning mock trailer for Grindhouse (2007).
-Cotterill has also done production work for Possessor (2020), Tin Can (2020), Kids vs. Aliens (2022), and Infinity Pool (2023).
+Cotterill has also done production work for Possessor (2020), Tin Can (2020), Kids vs. Aliens (2022), Infinity Pool (2023), and was the first assistant director for Heated Rivalry (2025).

 Early life and career

 Cotterill was born on November 26, 1971.
 He graduated from Kennebecasis Valley High School in Quispamsis, New Brunswick and attended Concordia University in Montreal, where he studied film.
 His first works involved working as an assistant director, including in works such as Starhunter, where he served as third assistant director.
 For seven years, he worked on set of the Trailer Park Boys, where he met Nova Scotian director Jason Eisener, who brought up a mock trailer contest for the upcoming film Grindhouse.
 Cotterill, along with Eisener and John Davies, created their entry, Hobo with a Shotgun, with a production cost totalling $150.
 As part of the 2007 release of Grindhouse, their fake trailer won, beating over 300 other entries.
 The trailer was also uploaded on YouTube, where it generated over 730,000 views.